Working in Mozambique

 This legislation makes job opportunities for expats difficult to come by.
 It is easiest for expats to find work in higher-level positions with local or international companies.
 Expats will also find that volunteering opportunities, working in education and community projects are more prevalent in the country.

 Job market in Mozambique

 Expats who are interested in teaching English in a foreign country may consider Mozambique.
-However expats should be aware that salaries will be significantly lower than what expats teaching in Asia or the UAE might receive.
+There are a few privately run schools in Maputo that look for foreign teachers.
+However, these opportunities tend to be few and far between and will usually require a university degree and TEFL certification.
+Most schools will supply a letter of intent to employ which makes it possible to secure a visa.
+Expats should be aware that salaries will be significantly lower than what expats teaching in Asia or the UAE might receive.
 For English and Portuguese speakers, translation work is also an option.

 Finding a job in Mozambique

 Consulting the local classifieds is a viable option for finding employment in Mozambique.
 Making use of job search engines and websites may also be useful.

 Other resources that are becoming popular with job seekers are expat forums and social media platforms.
 Platforms like Facebook and LinkedIn often have groups dedicated to expats living and working in specific countries.
 These sites and forums make it possible to speak to other expats who are already employed in the country.
 Word of mouth is highly regarded in Mozambique.
 Employers will often prefer hiring an expat who has been recommended by someone already working for the company.

 Work culture in Mozambique

 A number of laws apply to working in Mozambique.
 Legally, the work week in Mozambique may not exceed 48 hours.
 Similarly, employees have a daily limit of eight work hours a day.
 However, overtime of up to 200 hours per year is permitted.
 Overtime hours should be compensated.